Universal Periodic Review (UPR)

-The working group considers how well a state is meeting its human rights obligations and makes recommendations for further progress in an ‘outcomes report’.
-The report includes a response from the state under review saying whether it accepts the recommendations or not.
+Member states then make recommendations for further progress in an ‘outcomes report’.
+The report includes a response from the state under review saying whether it accepts the recommendations or not, often with an explanation of this position.

 The state is encouraged to submit a progress report at the midpoint of the five year reporting cycle.

 The UK has been reviewed three times through the UPR process.
 Its last UPR took place in May 2017.
-The full list of recommendations received will be published in September 2017.
+The full list of 227 recommendations received was published in September 2017.

 As a National Human Rights Institution (NHRI), the Commission: